Here are some questions that come up when speaking to clients:

 How many people can we have on our cruise?

-The Irish Wake will hold over 12 people but USCG regulations for our vessel limit our clients aboard to (6) for a standard charter and (12) for a bareboat charter.
+The Irish Wake will hold over 12 people but USCG regulations for our vessel limit our clients aboard to (6).
 This number includes children and adults.
 With the size of the Irish Wake there will be plenty of room for everyone.

 What are the rules for children?